How to Remove a Load Bearing Wall Safely: A UK Guide

 Identifying Structural Walls

-You can look for clues, but only a structural engineer can give you a definite answer.
+You can look for clues, but only a structural engineer can give you a definitive answer.

 Check the Floor Joists